jamilll999/Solid_Color_PNG_Generators/README.md

 - Generate solid color PNGs with customizable width, height, num. of PNGs, and random color
 - Outputs `.png` images
-- Open-source and easy to modify
+- Open-source and very easy to modify

 ## 😐 Memory Warning